Model Order Reduction for Open Quantum Systems Based on Measurement-adapted Time-coarse Graining: The transmon readout problem

 \subsection{The Model for Dispersive Transmon Qubit Readout}

 In the rest of this paper, we investigate an experimentally-relevant model for the dispersive readout of a transmon qubit, where we suppose that the system both dissipates to and is driven through a bath of transmission line modes capacitively coupled to the readout resonator (see \Fig{fig:circuit}).
 We also assume the bath to be at zero temperature, although generalization to finite temperatures is straightforward.
-In addition, as motivated in the Appendix(\ref{Appx: InOut}) through input-output theory, we suppose that the recorded signal at the end of the measurement chain is some time average (with resolution $\tau > 2 \textrm{ns}$) of the output signal carried by the transmission line after down-converting it by a local oscillator (LO) at frequency $\omega_{\textrm{LO}}$.
-See Appendix(\ref{Appx: TCG master equation}) for further details.
+In addition, as motivated in Appendix A of the Supplementary Materials\cite{supplement} through input-output theory, we suppose that the recorded signal at the end of the measurement chain is some time average (with resolution $\tau > 2 \textrm{ns}$) of the output signal carried by the transmission line after down-converting it by a local oscillator (LO) at frequency $\omega_{\textrm{LO}}$.
+See Appendix H of the Supplementary Materials\cite{supplement} for further details.
 For simplicity, we assume that the local oscillator frequency $\omega_{\textrm{LO}}$ is the same as the readout drive frequency $\omega_{d}$, since small deviations from this value would not qualitatively change the system dynamics.
 The free and interaction-picture Hamiltonians can be written as

 and

 respectively, with

 where the operator-valued function